spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/generate-keys.md

 Trusted Boot works by signing the Edge Installer image and provider images with cryptographic keys, and only allowing images signed with the trusted keys to operate during the Edge host boot process.
-This page guides you through the process of generating keys to be used in building Edge artifacts.
+This page guides you through the process of generating keys to be used when building Edge artifacts.

-The key generation process produces three pairs of keys and a platform Configuration Register (PCR) policy private key, and each pair of keys fulfill different purposes.
+The key generation process produces three pairs of keys and a Platform Configuration Register (PCR) policy private key, and each pair of keys fulfills different purposes.
 The following table provides a brief overview of which keys are used in which Trusted Boot EdgeForge and deployment process.

 | Keys                     | Key Generation | Build Installer ISO | Building Provider Images | Installation |